rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 received onCompleted event
 ```

-Another primative stream is the `Observable` that only emits an *OnError* event.
+Another primitive stream is the `Observable` that only emits an *OnError* event.
 Use the `Observable.error` for this with an instance of `Throwable` as its argument.
 This stream does not emit any values but only terminates with an exception.

 ```scala
 val emitError: Observable[Int] = Observable.error(new Exception("something went wrong"))